-The Associate Vice-President: Internal Governance is responsible for chairing the Internal Governance standing committee and any directly related ad-hoc committees of the SRA.
-Additionally, the Associate Vice-President: Internal Governance is responsible for dealing with the long-term infrastructural concerns of the MSU.
-Further, the Associate Vice-President: Internal Governance shall make recommendations to and shall advise the Vice-President Administration in matters relating to their portfolios.
-They will also be responsible for attending meetings that are relevant to their portfolio as advised by the Vice-President (Administration).
+The Associate Vice-President (Internal Governance) is responsible for chairing the Student Representative Assembly (SRA) Standing Committee on Internal Governance and any directly related ad-hoc committees of the SRA.
+Additionally, the Associate Vice-President (Internal Governance) is responsible for dealing with the long-term infrastructural concerns of the MSU.
+Further, the Associate Vice-President (Internal Governance) shall make recommendations to and shall advise the Vice-President (Administration) in matters relating to their portfolios.
+They will also be responsible for attending meetings that are relevant to their portfolio, as advised by the Vice-President (Administration).